haroldtreen/haroldtreen.github.io/_posts/2017-03-16-two-months-of-tech-interviews.md

 All the while you have a growing stack of applicants just waiting for an interview. 😩

-I wonder if any companies let candidates choose.
-Give a few different options and let the candidate choose the path that works best for them.
+I wonder if any companies let candidates choose their interview style.
+Give a few different options and let the candidate pick the path that works best for them.
 I'd like to see how that type of system would work out.

 ### Interview highlights

 Luckily, not all my interviews left me banging my head against a wall.
 Some were really fun!

-- **HackerNews MVP:** One company asked me to build an MVP for HackerNews in 4 hours.
-I really enjoyed being able to focus on a project without having an interviewer breathing down my neck.
-The followup was working with some team members to extend the MVP.
-Since it was my code, I became the most knowledgeable person.
-Being the one giving directions made the interviewers less intimidating.
+- **Simple Website:** One company asked me to build a simple website in 4 hours.
+I enjoyed being able to focus on a project without having an interviewer breathing down my neck.
+The followup was working with some team members to add features to the site.
+Since it was my code, the choice of what to work on was completely open ended.
+The focus was on working as a team instead of finishing a list of tasks.
 - **Life Story:** Two companies had me tell my life story.
 Where I grew up, how I got into programming and all the steps that led me to my job hunt.
 I love asking people to tell me their *Origin Story*, and have spent a decent amount of time thinking about my own.
-It makes me happy when people are able to articulate it and are willing to share.
+It makes me happy when people have a self-awareness about their past and are willing to share.
 I liked that the company valued those things as well.
 - **Independent Coding Problems:** At one onsite, I was given a sheet of questions and an hour to program solutions.
 Once again, I enjoyed being able to focus all my attention on the problems.
 It also gave a break from talking, talking, talking.
 That was nice.
 - **Pass The Tests:** One interview asked me to implement a function to pass a suite of tests.
 I loved that!
-As someone who does a lot of TDD, I find it really helpful to have a set of test cases to work through.
+As someone who does a lot of TDD, I find it really helpful to have a set of test cases I can work through.
 It helps me concentrate when I can tackle the problem bit by bit.
-- **Pairing:** I did a lot of interviews where I was allowed to google and ask questions.
+- **Pairing:** I did a few interviews where I was allowed to use the internet and ask questions.
 They were described as pairing interviews, but didn't feel like it.
-They usually involved an interviewer sitting across from me looking at their own laptop... not much different from sitting across from me as I write on a whiteboard.
+They usually involved an interviewer sitting across from me looking at their own laptop... not much different than sitting across from me as I write on a whiteboard.
 I had one really awesome pairing interview though.
 We both sat at the same workstation and faced the problem together.
 As a result, it was much easier to point at things and collaborate.
 That small change made a big difference.
 - **Team Lunch:** Most companies with full-day onsites will schedule in some sort of lunch interview.
 It's supposed to be a chance to relax and ask questions to an engineer.
 At one company, the lunch was with my entire prospective team.
 Having everyone meant I could just shut up and see how people interacted regularly.
 I also got to feel what it was like to spend time with my potential future colleagues.

 Besides the interviews themselves, I also had some really good recruiters.
-People who were super attentive and eager to move things along at whatever pace I was comfortable.
+People who were super attentive and eager to move things along at whatever pace I felt comfortable.

-Interviewing was stressful, so every supportive recruiter and well thought out interview was much appreciated ❤️.
+Interviewing was tedious, so every supportive recruiter and well thought out interview was much appreciated ❤️.

 ### Offers